HIGHLIGHTS-Euro zone finance ministers' meeting

 ON THE MEASURES AGREED AT THE LAST EU SUMMIT:

 "I remain extremely confident with the decisions taken at the last European Council.
 I think the fundamental decisions laid a solid basis.
 It now remains to flesh them out, and flesh them out quickly.
 That is the job of this Eurogroup today, and possibly for another Eurogroup later this month - to make progress on Spain, on the mechanism requested by (Italian Prime Minister) Mario Monti to face the situation there, even if the fundamentals of the Italian economy are solid.
 To make progress on Greece, and perhaps to give some more time to some or to others."
-(Reporting by Adrian Croft, Gemma La Guardia, Robert-Jan Bartunek, Paul Carrel, Daniel Flynn and Charlie Dunmore in Brussels, and Sakari Suoninen in Frankfurt)
+(Reporting by Daniel Flynn, Ethan Bilby, John O'Donnell, Robin Emmott, Adrian Croft, Gemma La Guardia, Robert-Jan Bartunek, Paul Carrel, and Charlie Dunmore in Brussels, and Sakari Suoninen in Frankfurt)